amitjoy/Industry_4.0/README.md

 ### How do I set up? ###

-* Install Maven 3 in your local machine
+* Install maven in your local machine
 * Checkout the complete source
 * Change the location in all the Deployment Package Definitions manually
 * Change the location in Shell Script to get the final deployment